 - 4.1 Course CMP reports contribute towards the Department CMP Meeting and action plan by highlighting items to be considered at departmental level.

 - 4.2 Quality Assurance and Enhancement is responsible for ensuring the CMP is followed and course reports are received in a timely manner.

 - 4.3 School Directors for Education and Experience are responsible for supporting engagement and completion of the reports.

 - 4.4 The Department CMP Meeting will consider the following:

 - Course reports within the department (including items to be considered at Department level);

+- Strategic areas of importance;

-- Achievement data;
+- Performance data:

+- External Examiner feedback:

 - Areas of good practice;

 - Short courses and CPD;

-- Inclusivity;

-- Research activity;

-- Civic engagement;

-- Staffing and resources and
+- Staffing and resources;

 - Items to be considered at School level.